svix/svix-webhooks/webhook-bridge/README.md

     # ... snip ...
 ```

-Transformations should have a default export which is a function that accepts an object and returns an object.
+Transformations should define a function called `handler` that accepts an object and returns an object.

 Messages received by these consumers must follow an expected format: